Gurudayal Government College

-The college has its campus on 22.72 acre of land.
+The college has its campus on 22.72 acres of land.
 As of 2021, it had 22,000 students.
 The college offers higher secondary education, undergraduate (three-year bachelor pass and four-year bachelor's honours), and graduate (master's) level education to students.
 Undergraduate and graduate level education is imparted in four key areas: arts, commerce, science, and social science.
-Undergraduate honour's level education are offered in sixteen disciplines: Bangla; English; history; Islamic history and culture; philosophy; political science; economics; accounting; management; physics; chemistry; botany; zoology; geography and environment; and mathematics.
+Undergraduate honour's level education is offered in sixteen disciplines: Bangla; English; history; Islamic history and culture; philosophy; political science; economics; accounting; management; physics; chemistry; botany; zoology; geography and environment; and mathematics.